Bernal takes Giro lead into final day, Caruso wins Stage 20 - WHIZ News

 The Bahrain Victorious rider shook his head in disbelief as he rounded the final corner before zipping up his top and raising his hands across his head as he crossed the line.

+“I thought about a thousand things in the last meters before the finish line, all my sacrifices, my training, and all the work done by my teammates,” Caruso said.

+“We rode in an exemplary way today, Pello Bilbao in particular did an incredible job and he played a fundamental role in this victory.
+Today I realized a dream, I think I am the happiest man in the world!”

 Bernal finished 24 seconds behind and has an overall lead of 1 minute, 59 seconds over Caruso heading into the final day’s time trial in Milan on Sunday.
-Bernal is 3:23 ahead of third-place Simon Yates.
+Bernal is 3:23 ahead of third-place Simon Yates after the expected attack from the British rider failed to materialize.

-Bernal, the 2019 Tour de France winner, was helped heavily throughout the stage by Ineos Grenadiers teammate Daniel Martinez, who finished the stage in third, 35 seconds behind Caruso.
+Bernal, the 2019 Tour de France winner, was helped heavily throughout the stage by Ineos Grenadiers teammate Daniel Martinez, who paced him brilliantly up the final climb and finished the stage in third, 35 seconds behind Caruso.

+“Today we rode very well as a team, we controlled the race in the best possible way,” Bernal said.
+“My teammates did a super job … I had good legs and I knew I had teammates around me but when Caruso attacked, with his advantage increasing, I admit I was worried.

+“Now I am confident for tomorrow’s last stage, I have a two-minute lead in the GC and I will give everything in the time trial.”

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports